-Note: The key for a CouchDB JSON document cannot begin with an underscore ("").
-Also, a JSON document cannot use the following field names at the top level.
-These are reserved for internal use.
+Note: The key for a CouchDB JSON document can only contain valid UTF-8 strings and cannot begin with an underscore ("").
+Whether you are using CouchDB or LevelDB, you should avoid using U+0000 (nil byte) in keys.

+JSON documents in CouchDB cannot use the following values as top level field names.
+These values are reserved for internal use.